Youth & Family

 BackPack Program

 The BackPack Program began during the 2004-05 school year at Clinton Elementary School, sending home food-filled backpacks on Friday afternoons with 50 kids.
 The program quickly took off.
-Today, this program has grown and serves around 2,000 children and their families.
+Today, this program has grown and serves more than 2,100 children and their families.

-The program seeks to help students who qualify for their school’s Free or Reduced Lunch Programs by providing a food-filled backpack to the child and family over the weekend or during a school break.
+The program seeks to help students who qualify for their school’s Free or Reduced Lunch Programs by providing a food-filled backpack to the child and family over the weekend.
 The BackPack Program is a way to help these students and their families until students return to school where they know they can have breakfast or lunch.

 Each year for more than 15 years, LPS and Food Bank of Lincoln, along with community partners, have teamed up to present the Extra Mile Walk, a fundraiser for the Child Hunger Programs in Lincoln.
 Learn more here.